nstrayer/ideas/README.md

 # ideas
 My todo list of data science/ visualization projects.

+- Intro to website that allows you to mess around with the gamma distributions by messing with parameters alpha and beta.
 - A d3 library that includes a series of common data explorations plots for stats.
 Could be turned into an R package as well.
 - Counting problems in probability are hard (for me).
 Making a visualization could help both me and future students.
 - Basic set theory interactive visualization/tutorial.